How to start a scrap metal business from the ground up

 - Review your sorting process with your team to ensure consistency.

 As you build those relationships, make every transaction smooth.
-JIM lets you accept card payments directly on your smartphone for a simple 1.99% fee, with no extra hardware needed.
+JIM lets you accept credit card payments without a machine directly on your smartphone for a simple 1.99% fee, with no extra hardware needed.
 Download JIM and get paid easily from day one.